westphallm1/AoMM-Cross-Mod-Sample/README.md

 	* `buff`: The singleton instance of the ModBuff associated with the minion
 	* `projType`: Which projectile the minion should shoot.
 If null, the minion will do a melee attack.
 	* `defaultIdle`: Whether to maintain this pet's default behavior while not attacking an enemy.
 Default true
+	* `wormLength`: The approximate length of the worm.
+Mostly cosmetic, used to determine radius of idling animation.

 ## Amulet of Many Minions cross-mod Behavior Parameters Documentation